radist2007/example_02/README.md

 ### Responsive

-A training project designed to demonstrate the capabilities and skills in creating web pages.
+A training project designed to demonstrate the tools, capabilities and skills in creating web pages.

 ### Use:

 * HTML
 * CSS
 * JS
-* GSAP - TweenLite
+* GSAP

+#### 2018